hswlab/dist-pronothek/README.md

 [![Downloads](https://img.shields.io/github/downloads/hswlab/dist-pronothek/total)](https://github.com/hswlab/dist-pronothek/releases/latest)
 [![Downloads](https://img.shields.io/github/v/release/hswlab/dist-pronothek)](https://github.com/hswlab/dist-pronothek/releases/latest)

-This app is an experiment of mine to convert a .NET6 MVC web application into a fully functional desktop application using Electron .NET.
-User interactions like configuring storage folders or video editing are rather not common in a classic web application.
-This is where Electron's strengths come into focus, as it allows you to perform actions closer to the operating system.
-This app also serves as an experimental environment for me to learn how to use ffmpeg in C#.
-Currently I'm trying to understand how video streams are working and how you can fetch and convert such data.
-Maybe this experiment will at least develop into a useful video downloader for various streaming/media.
-In the current version 3.0.0, only video downloads from xvideos and youtube are supported.
-Maybe more download options will come gradually as I learn more about videostreams and ffmpeg.
+This application is an experiment to convert a .NET6 MVC web application into a fully functional desktop application using Electron .NET.
+User interactions such as configuring storage folders or editing video are uncommon in a classic web application.
+This is where Electron's strengths come into play, as it allows you to perform actions closer to the operating system.
+Among other things, this application serves as an experimentation environment for me to learn how to use ffmpeg in C#.
+Currently, I am trying to understand how video streams work and how to retrieve and convert such data.
+Perhaps this experiment will develop into at least a useful video downloader for various streams/media.
+To determine a downloadable video URL, my downloader uses the SharpGrabber library, so only downloads on media platforms that support this library are possible.
+More download possibilities will be available once I have delved deeper into the subject.

+- Currently Supported Websites: YouTube, xvideos

 ![preview](https://github.com/hswlab/dist-pronothek/blob/main/Screenshot.png)